biqqles/dataclassy/README.md

 To change the type, or to add or change the default value of a field in a subclass, simply redeclare it in the subclass.

 #### Post-initialisation processing
-If an initialiser is requested (`init=True`), dataclassy automatically sets the attributes of the class in `__new__`, which is always called before `__init__` when constructing a class instance.
-This means that you can define an `__init__` method that implements custom logic to be executed *after the class' fields have been set*.
+If an initialiser is requested (`init=True`), dataclassy automatically sets the attributes of the class upon initialisation.
+You can define code that should run after this happens - this is called _post-init processing_.

+You can call the method that contains this logic one of two options:

+- `__init__` - this originated back when dataclassy used `__new__` for initialisation.
+It is recommended if you are comfortable with "magic" - see the note about dataclassy turning a class into a different _thing_.
+From this point of view, a data class (in contrast to a regular class) happens to perform special logic before `__init__` is called.
+You must call `super().__post_init__` instead of `super().__init__` to prevent ambiguity.
+- `__post_init__` - compatible with dataclasses.
+Will not be called if `init=False` (like dataclasses) or if the class has no fields.

-This can include, for example, calculating new fields based on the values of others.
+This logic can include, for example, calculating new fields based on the values of others.
 This is demonstrated in the following example:

 ```Python
 @dataclass